Cheesele0pard/Cybersecurity-Portfolio-2026/Part1/README.md

 # Part 1 Evidence

+### Declaration of Translation and Authenticity
+Several evidentiary screenshots included in this portfolio capture real-world cybersecurity interactions conducted in my native language (Chinese).

+To ensure full accessibility for the marking process, all accompanying English explanations, technical analyses, and contextual descriptions related to these images have been translated and verified with the assistance of Google Translate.

 ## A1.
 Discover security concepts used on campus：
 1.Access Control Card Readers：Places requiring you to swipe your student ID
 ![2f9dce73c35cfbb930ba478c67c83d03](https://github.com/user-attachments/assets/4f262e9b-45c3-49f1-a7b7-76ff526b4a4b)